About the Blue Badge scheme

 Report a lost or stolen Blue Badge

-We will ask you to fill in a replacement form if your badge has been:
+We will ask you to fill in a replacement form if your badge has been lost, stolen or damaged.

 You must pay a £10 fee for the replacement badge.
 Once payment has been received, ordered and sent to you, please expect receipt within 5 to 10 working days.